ambarishvaidya/HakerRankTask/README.md

 1. GetTopStories(int count) - This will return the top **count** items in descending order of  their score.
 1. GetStory(int id) - Returns the Json formatted string for requested Id.

+### Assumptions
+* There are few stories having same score.
+I have taken the first in the list for displaying in top n.
+  _ If there are 3 stories for score 870, then the stories are added to a list, and I am simply taking the first item.
+* CommentCount is mapped to Decendants.

 ### Swagger
 ![Swagger UI](https://github.com/ambarishvaidya/HakerRankTask/assets/132093368/4b5447f3-14d9-4a7e-8f24-7940c1687e9b)